ZuluSCSI/ZuluSCSI.com/ZuluSCSI-Manual.md

 Image files named "CDx.iso" or "CDx.img" will automatically be configured by the ZuluSCSI firmware as a removable SCSI CD-ROM drive, with a standard 2048-byte sector size.

-To use the ZuluSCSI with the original, un-patched **Apple HD SC Setup** formatting utility included with earlier Macintosh operating systems, set configuration switch SW1 (closest to the SD card socket) ON.
+To use your ZuluSCSI with the original, un-patched **Apple HD SC Setup** or **Drive Setup** formatting utility included with earlier Macintosh operating systems, you must enable Apple quirks mode.

+With blue-colored full-sized ZuluSCSI V1.1, you can switch the SW1 DIP switch (closest to the SD card socket) ON.
 This switch changes the SCSI product & manufacturer IDs to values that Apple's HD SC Setup utility has whitelisted as supported.
+With red-colored ZuluSCSI RP2040-based boards, you must set the "System=Mac" _or_ "System=MacPlus" parameter in the [SCSI] section of your zuluscsi.ini file:

+    [SCSI]
+    System=Mac

-If the SW1 switch is not in the on position, HD SC Setup will not recognise the ZuluSCSI as a suitable/usable SCSI hard drive due to its [limitations](#limitations-formatting).
+If the SW1 switch on a ZuluSCSI V1.x is not in the on position (or, alternatively, Quirks=1 or System=Mac set in zuluscsi.ini), HD SC Setup will not recognise the ZuluSCSI as a suitable/usable SCSI hard drive due to its [limitations](#limitations-formatting).
 With SW1 off, you would need to use a third-party hard drive formatting utility, such as **Hard Disk Toolkit**, **Silverlining** or **Lido**.
 There is also a patched version of the **Apple HD SC Setup** utility available with the Apple-imposed limitations removed.

 Copy a file to the SD card's root directory, named `HD5.img`, `HD5.hda`, or `CD5.img`, replacing the 5 with your desired SCSI ID.
 Multiple SCSI devices can be emulated by naming different files with different IDs.